imixs/imixs-iot-monitor/README.md

 Imixs-Worklfow IoT includes a Web Server with a modern Web interface to monitor connected IoT devices and react on certain events.

-Arduino Nano RP2040 Connect
+## Arduino Nano RP2040 Connect

 The Arduino Nano RP2040 Connect has the same form-factor and pinout as the original Arduino Nano 8-bit AVR board, but this is a powerful board with both an RP2040 and an ESP32, the latter embedded within a u-blox NINA-W102 WiFi and Bluetooth module.

 The board has some pretty impressive features:

-RP2040 Dual-core MCU
+ - RP2040 Dual-core MCU
-WiFi 801.11b/g/n
+ - WiFi 801.11b/g/n
-Bluetooth and BLE 4.2
+ - Bluetooth and BLE 4.2
-6-axis IMU with Machine Learning
+ - 6-axis IMU with Machine Learning
-MEMS Microphone Module
+ - MEMS Microphone Module
-Cryptographic Coprocessor
+ - Cryptographic Coprocessor
-Internal switching power supply
+ - Internal switching power supply
-16Mb Flash Memory
+ - 16Mb Flash Memory
-Onboard RGB LED
+ - Onboard RGB LED

+Read the [section Arduino](./doc/arduino/README.md) for details how to work with Arduino boards.

 ## Sensor Data